shadowga/website/_docs/3/b-buildmanage.md

 ### Rolling back a member
 Likely the most used tool of this plugin, the rollback feature allows an administrator to roll any member's changes back.
-This command will affect just about anything so specifying parameters is important.
+This command will affect just about anything so specifying perimeters is important.
  * `/co rollback` - Preforms a rollback depending on the user and time you specify.
  * `/co rb` - An alias of the previous command and serves the same function.